 Guidance Systems for Breast Biopsy

 If a mammogram or ultrasound finds a lesion or mass (lump) in your breast, it may need to be removed.
 If you or your provider cannot feel the mass, it is called “non-palpable.”
-When this happens, a guidance system is used to help the surgeon find the mass during surgery.
+For a non-palpable mass, a guidance system is used to help the surgeon find it during surgery.

 What is a breast guidance system?